 Start with a professional first impression

 The first thing a broker sees from you is your carrier packet.
 A professional, complete, well-organized packet signals that you run a professional operation.
 A sloppy packet with typos, wrong numbers, or missing information tells a broker you might be just as sloppy with their freight.
+Read our guide on how to fill out a carrier packet correctly and make sure yours is perfect before contacting any broker.

 Answer your phone promptly, respond to emails quickly, and never leave a broker hanging.
 First impressions in this industry last a long time.